KTDK: History

 The station was granted a construction permit in 1988 as KWSM in Sherman, co-owned with KTXO (1500 AM, now KJIM); it began broadcasting in December 1989.
 In its early years, KWSM programmed a classic hits format.
 In 1993 the station moved its license to Sanger, near Denton, and moved into the Dallas-Fort Worth market; when the new facility signed on in 1994, KWSM changed its format to classic country music.
-From 1997 to 1999, 104.1 has seen several callsign changes beginning with a change to KXIL.
-A year later, Susquehanna Radio Corporation acquired the station, changed callsigns to KXZN and simulcasted KKZN "93.3 The Zone" (classic rock).
-The following year, 104.1 changed callsigns again to KMRR to allocate with 93.3's change to an adult alternative format as KKMR "Merge 93.3" (that station is now Top 40 as KLIF-FM Hot 93.3).
+From 1997 to 1999, 104.1 saw several callsign changes beginning with a change to KXIL.
+A year later, Susquehanna Radio Corporation acquired the station, changed callsigns to KXZN and simulcast KKZN "93.3 The Zone" (classic rock).
+The following year, 104.1 changed callsigns again to KMRR in accordance with 93.3's change to an adult alternative format, KKMR "Merge 93.3" (that station is now a simulcast of Newstalk 820 WBAP).

 In May 2001, 104.1 changed callsigns to KTDK and converted to a full-time simulcast of KTCK for the northern portion of the Metroplex.
-This arrangement would continue for the remaining 12 years of 104.1's operation, even after Susquehanna Radio's merger with Cumulus Media in 2005 and Cumulus' acquisition of Citadel Broadcasting in 2011.
-In 2013, Cumulus announced that it inked a local marketing agreement with Disney's KESN ESPN 103.3.
+This arrangement continued for the remaining 12 years of 104.1's operation, even after Susquehanna Radio's merger with Cumulus Media in 2005 and Cumulus' acquisition of Citadel Broadcasting in 2011.
+In 2013, Cumulus announced that it reached a local marketing agreement with Disney's KESN ESPN 103.3.
 For the deal to happen, Cumulus sold KTDK to Whitley Media for $100.
 The deal called for Cumulus to continue operating KTDK under a time brokerage agreement.
 However, on September 20, 2013; the Federal Communications Commission rejected the sale.
 The FCC ruled that since part of the sale's proceeds would go towards reimbursing Whitley for operating costs, Cumulus would retain all economic risk for operating the station.
 It also ruled that Cumulus would have realized nearly all profit or loss if Whitley were to sell KTDK to a third party.
 Therefore, the FCC determined that the sale to Whitley was a straw purchase in which Cumulus would remain the de facto owner of KTDK.